API¶

 Decorator that raises

-if there is no write access to the input device.
+EvdevErrorif there is no write access to the input device.- Return type:

 - write_event(event)[source]¶